theuerc/Website/gitpod/docs/self-hosted/latest/updating.md

 # How to Update your Gitpod Installation

+At first, you must decide on an [update strategy](#update-strategies), and follow related instructions.

-At first, you need to start the installation admin console.
+After which, you need to start the installation admin console.
 In a terminal with configured `kubectl` run the following command (`<namespace>` is the Kubernetes namespace your Gitpod installation has been installed to):

 ```shell
 $ kubectl kots admin-console --namespace <namespace>